-The Clowes Fund board hired Beth Casselman in 2000 as the first professional leader of this family foundation, established in Indianapolis in 1952.
-Beth’s career in philanthropy spans 25 years following a stint in public relations.
+The Clowes Fund board hired Beth Casselman in 2000 as the first professional leader of this family foundation that was established in Indianapolis in 1952.
+Beth’s career in philanthropy spans more than 25 years following a stint in public relations.
 She majored in journalism and earned a Bachelor of Science from Butler University as well as professional certificates from the Grantmaking School at Grand Valley State University and the Fundraising School of Indiana University.

 MEGAN Briggs REILLY, NEW ENGLAND PROGRAM OFFICER

 ERIN TRISLER, PROGRAM MANAGER

 Erin Trisler joined The Clowes Fund staff in September 2014.
 She oversees quality control, compliance and program needs, and serves as program officer for a select portfolio of Indianapolis grants.
 A life-long Hoosier and 1997 graduate of Indiana University School of Public and Environmental Affairs, her career flourished through 15 years of fundraising roles at the Indiana University Foundation and the Benjamin Harrison Presidential Site.
 Hundreds of grant submissions later (she lost count!), Erin embarked on a new chapter in grant-making and the impactful nature of foundation work.
 She currently serves on the Indiana Philanthropy Alliance’s Professional Development Advisory Committee.
 Outside of the office, Erin finds joy as her kiddos’ number one fan no matter the activity—on the the court, field, stage or elsewhere; serves her church, school and neighborhood association; enjoys evening strolls with her husband; and recently embraced photography.